demula/mono/README.md

 ## Why not just commit go.work

-Personally I wished for more guidance from the go dev team on this topic when they create the workspaces feature.
+Personally I wished for more guidance from the go dev team on this topic when they created the workspaces feature.
 That said, these are my reasons:

 - Broken importing behaviour for external modules.
 Any module outside the workspace using the modules in the workspace will not benefit from the